 Ben & Jerry’s has attracted massive media attention over the last couple of months after announcing that, using the United Nation’s definition of OPT, they would no longer sell ice cream in the Occupied Palestinian Territories.

-Some people think this development is great and see Ben & Jerry’s as taking a stand against Israel, which they view as committing major human rights violations.
+Some people think this development is great and see Ben & Jerry’s as taking a stand against Israel, which they view as committing ongoing major human rights violations.
 Some people think this is a dangerous precedent that will encourage other major corporations to boycott Israel using a pretext that is unclear, subject to rapidly changing public opinion, anti-Semitic, and which fails to identify any practical remedy.
-I find the entire situation – and the heady praise for the blessed morality of B&J’s – stupid and absurd
+I find the entire situation – and the heady praise for the supposed morality of B&J’s – absurd.

 Put aside for a moment all the issues about the Israeli occupation, whether the Boycott, Divest, and Sanction movement is likely to improve the situation, and whether Ben & Jerry being Jewish have anything to do with this.
 The simple fact is that the idea that Ben & Jerry’s is taking a stand for Human Rights™ by boycotting Israel is laughable on its face.